archiarcho/mysql-live-select/README.md

 NPM Package to provide events when a MySQL select statement result set changes.

+**This version had been modified so that one can put a delay between "binlog" events and query cache invalidation.
+So that to avoid a race-condition where the query invalidation is performed before a transaction's commit is effectively applied on the database.
+When that kind of race-condition happens (it doesn't happen often), the invalidation query returns old data that doesn't contains latest updates.**

 Built using the [`zongji` Binlog Tailer](https://github.com/nevill/zongji) and [`node-mysql`](https://github.com/felixge/node-mysql) projects.

 * [Example Application using Express, SockJS and React](https://github.com/numtel/reactive-mysql-example)